You know the symptoms when they startup – racing pulse, the distraction at work, thinking only about one thing…

 But as Steve Blank points out, these acquisitions often just don’t work.
 His insight as to why they fail focuses on the reasons that the BigCo acquires the startup vs. the startup’s lifecycle stage.
 He specifically notes that these reasons should mesh with the stage in the startup’s life to avoid failure.

 Under two circumstances, Steve Blank recommends rapid assimilation to the BigCo (using a rather disturbing Borg analogy).
 In the first circumstance, the startup has found a sustainable business model and the BigCo expects the startup to continue commercial execution on its innovation.
-Steve Blank has a number of recommendations for how to best integrate it to the larger corporate environment.
+Steve Blank has a number of recommendations for how to best integrate it into the larger corporate environment.

 But sometimes, as Steve Blank points out, the BigCo doesn’t expect the startup team to continue executing on the innovation that it developed.
 One example that he gives is when a startup is acquired for its intellectual property.
-He briefly states that in this case, the startup team should be rapidly assimilated as its current business processes aren’t useful to the BigCo.
+He briefly states that in this case, the startup team should be rapidly assimilated as its current business processes aren’t used to the BigCo.

 NOT ALL INNOVATORS ARE INVENTORS